Hermite-Pad\'{e} approximation and integrability: Linear and nonlinear equations behind the Hermite--Pad e approximation problem

 where $0_{N+1}$ is a row vector with $N+1$ zeros and $0^N_{N+1}$ is $N\times (N+1)$ array of zeros.
 The equality follows by first using elementary row operations to convert the upper right block to a block of zeros, then moving $(N+2)$-th row to the bottom, and finally by applying the generalized Laplace expansion with respect to the first $(N+1)$ columns.

 By elementary column operations we can create zeros in all of the top $(N+2)$ entries in every one of the colums in the right half of $\mathcal{D}_\ell$ except for the last ones in each of $m$ blocks.
-By splitting the resulting determinant into $m$ ones with such a single column only (with remaining $N$ entries equal to zero), and moving the column left to the end of the corresponding block we get
+In the generalized Laplace expansion with respect to first $N+2$ rows the non-vanishing terms arise from determinants formed by the rows and the first $N+1$ columns supplemented by the last ones in each of the blocks.
+After transpositions, which produce the correct sign, such a determinant formed from $k$-th block gives the polynomial $Z_{\ell(k)}$, while the corresponding multiplier being the determinant of order $N$ gives $\Delta_{(-k)}$, what results in

 Let us proceede to the proof of the main identity \eqref{eq:Paszkowski-Z}.
 Denote by $\mathcal{M}^\prime$ the matrix $\mathcal{M}$ with the last row $b_{N-1}$ removed, and consider the following determinant